emmayisun/emmayisun.github.io/_posts/2024-01-31-jan-fomc-preview.md

 </details>

 #### My guesses...

 The below scenarios are where I think the market would think… but I also marked my own base case.
 I could be way off, but I also want to keep records of my thinking going into the meeting to reflect on afterwards.

 **Base case**
-- <span style="color:#ec5e2a;"><strong>Statement language to remove "additional policy firming..." and replace it with something close to "the Fed will keep policy rate restrictive until it's fully convinced that inflation is coming down to 2%"</strong></span>
+* <span style="color:#ec5e2a;">Statement language to remove "additional policy firming..." and replace it with something close to "the Fed will keep policy rate restrictive until it's fully convinced that inflation is coming down to 2%."</span>
-- March cut: leave the door open without any commitment on either side.
+* March cut: leave the door open without any commitment on either side.
 "The Fed will remain data-dependent. if inflation comes high, we will do so"
-- QT: Suggest we will see more details in the minutes and participants have started discussions on this topic and it's "natural" to start talking about talking about tapering QT.
+* QT: Suggest we will see more details in the minutes and participants have started discussions on this topic and it's "natural" to start talking about talking about tapering QT.

 **Hawkish Case**

-1. Statement language keeps "additional policy firming..."
+* Statement language keeps "additional policy firming..."
-2. March cut: similar to Mester and Daly, suggesting it's premature to consider rate cuts in March" / "March is too early for a cut"
+* March cut: similar to Mester and Daly, suggesting it's premature to consider rate cuts in March" / "March is too early for a cut"
-3. <span style="color:#ec5e2a;"><strong>QT: Suggest that QT is running "as expected", reserves abundant, there's no urgency in altering the plan soon but closely monitoring progress (close to Williams) </strong></span>
+* <span style="color:#ec5e2a;">QT: Suggest that QT is running "as expected", reserves abundant, there's no urgency in altering the plan soon but closely monitoring progress (close to Williams)</span>

 **Dovish Case**

-- Statement language to remove "additional policy firming..." and replace it with something close to "act as appropriate" ([Jun 2019](https://www.federalreserve.gov/newsevents/pressreleases/monetary20190619a.htm))
+* Statement language to remove "additional policy firming..." and replace it with something close to "act as appropriate" ([Jun 2019](https://www.federalreserve.gov/newsevents/pressreleases/monetary20190619a.htm))
-- <span style="color:#ec5e2a;"><strong>March cut: Signal that march cut is on the table by not adding anything to push back expectations such as "March is not the focus of today's discussion" or "today's focus is still how long policy rate needs to stay restrictive"</strong></span>
+* <span style="color:#ec5e2a;">March cut: Signal that march cut is on the table by not adding anything to push back expectations such as "March is not the focus of today's discussion" or "today's focus is still how long policy rate needs to stay restrictive"</span>
-- QT: if asked about the recent decline in RRP, suggesting the Fed is closely monitoring and is discussing implications(close to Logan)
+* QT: if asked about the recent decline in RRP, suggesting the Fed is closely monitoring and is discussing implications(close to Logan)

 <div style="min-height:362px"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/tJu9Q/embed.js?v=1" charset="utf-8"></script><noscript><img src="https://datawrapper.dwcdn.net/tJu9Q/full.png" alt="" /></noscript></div>